Children of Bodom: Formation and early years (1993–1996)

-Miettinen was the main composer of the band's lyrics for the two years that he took part in Inearthed, but his family moved to the United States in 1995, making it impossible for him to remain in the band.
-His last contributions to Inearthed were the lyrics of the songs from their second demo, Ubiquitous Absence of Remission which was the first time they worked with producer Anssi Kippo at Astia-studios (Lappeenranta, Finland).
-In this demo, keyboards were incorporated into the band's songs for the first time.
-In order to achieve this, both Laiho and Raatikainen played the keyboards separately and subsequently mixed the recorded track with the other instruments.
+Miettinen was the band's main lyrical composer for the two years that he took part in Inearthed, but his family moved to the United States in 1995, making it impossible for him to remain in the band.
+His last contributions to Inearthed were the lyrics of the songs from their second demo, Ubiquitous Absence of Remission.
+This demo was the first time they worked with producer Anssi Kippo at Astia-studios (Lappeenranta, Finland).
+On this demo, keyboards were incorporated into the band's songs for the first time.
+To achieve this, Laiho and Raatikainen played the keyboards separately and subsequently mixed the recorded track with the other instruments.
 Laiho, who had previously only composed the melodies of the songs, assumed the role of the band's lyricist.

-At the time, Raatikainen played French horn in a local big band, and during a rehearsal, he met Alexander Kuoppala, a trumpet player and also a proficient guitarist.
-Shortly after the recording of their second demo, Kuoppala was invited to join Inearthed as a rhythm guitarist.

-In early 1996, Henkka "Blacksmith" Seppälä, whom Laiho and Raatikainen had previously known from school, replaced Miettinen on bass as well as contributing backing vocals.
-The band also recruited Jani Pirisjoki to play keyboards.
+At the time, Raatikainen played French horn in a local big band.
+During a rehearsal, he met Alexander Kuoppala, a trumpet player and guitarist.
+Kuoppala was invited to join Inearthed as a rhythm guitarist before the demo recording, but did not participate in the recording itself, as he was on vacation at the time.
+In early 1996, Henkka "Blacksmith" Seppälä, whom Laiho and Raatikainen knew from school, replaced Miettinen on bass as well as contributing backing vocals.
+The band recruited keyboardist Jani Pirisjoki.

-With this new line-up, Inearthed proceeded to record their third demo, titled Shining.
-This demo did not impress record labels any more than the previous ones had, and none took interest in the band.
+With this line-up, Inearthed recorded their third demo, Shining.
+This demo did not impress record labels any more than the previous ones, and none took interest in the band.
 Despite their efforts, their music got little exposure and managed only to play at local events.
-As a last resort, the band decided to record an independent, self-funded album.
+As a last resort, the band recorded an independent, self-funded album.

-Laiho wanted to make use of the keyboards more effectively, but Pirisjoki was not attending rehearsals.
-Thus, he was fired and replaced by a friend of Raatikainen's, a jazz pianist named Janne "Warman" Wirman.
+Laiho wanted to use keyboards more effectively, but Pirisjoki was not attending rehearsals.
+He was fired and replaced with a friend of Raatikainen's, jazz pianist Janne "Warman" Wirman.

-In order to sign with Spinefarm Records, the band was required to create a new name due to the contract they signed with Shiver records under the name Inearthed.
-The band found the answer in their local phone book when they stumbled upon Lake Bodom.
-The band found that the lake had an interesting story behind it due to the Lake Bodom murders.
-A long list of possible names involving the word Bodom was then made, and they settled on Children of Bodom.
+To sign with Spinefarm Records, the band was required to create a new name due to the contract they signed with Shiver records under the name Inearthed.
+The band stumbled upon Lake Bodom in their local phone book.
+The band found that the lake had an interesting story due to the Lake Bodom murders.
+A long list of possible names involving the word Bodom was made, and they settled on Children of Bodom.